Border Compass & Border Navigator Projects

 - ‘The Border into Brexit’ study

 This will be the third study completed between ICBAN and Queen’s University Belfast.
 This latest project provides a voice for border region residents and works on the impacts of Brexit on everyday life and the potential for a ‘No Deal’ Brexit scenario.
-The initiative will run from August to October 2019 and will include an online survey (open until 23rd September 2019) along with a series of focus groups and engagements with key stakeholders.
-An interim findings document will be available to download from the ICBAN website from October 2019, with the final report to follow later in the year.
+The initiative will run from August to November 2019 and will include an online survey, along with a series of focus groups and engagements with key stakeholders.
+An interim findings document has been published, with the final report to follow later in the year.

 - Strategic Development Forum

 The ‘Border Compass’ Project had highlighted that there was a renewed commitment to continued cross-border cooperation by local authorities and other stakeholders to help deal with the challenges of our time.
 ‘Border Navigator’ now provides opportunities for these stakeholders to come together and focus on the most important strategic development opportunities and challenges.
-ICBAN will be working closely with the International Centre for Local and Regional Development (ICLRD) on this project element.
+ICBAN will be working closely with the International Centre for Local and Regional Development (ICLRD) on this project element – a key element of which will be the production of a new ‘Strategic Action Plan for the Central Border Region’.

 BORDER COMPASS 2018